 CONCLUSION

-Findings of the study draw the conclusions that there were 44 species of medicinal plant species in the five (5) sampling barangays of Mapanas, Northern Samar, belonging to 24 plant families, implying that the municipality harbors a diversity of plant species with traditionally important healing properties.
-The leaves are the most common parts of the plants used for treatment and the most common method of preparation is decoction.
+Findings of the study concludes that a total of 44 species of medicinal plant species belonging to 24 plant families were present in the five (5) sampling barangays of Mapanas, Northern Samar.
+This indicate that , that the municipality harbors a diversity of plant species with traditionally important healing properties.
+The leaves are the most common parts of the plants used for treatment major ailments and the most common method of preparation is decoction.
 This implies that several common illnesses of the residents are remedied using plants with medicinal properties.

 Recommendations